akka/akka/akka-docs/src/main/paradox/remoting-artery.md

 # Remoting (codename Artery)

+@@@ note

+Remoting is the mechanism by which Akka nodes talk to each other.
+When building an Akka application, you would usually not use the Remoting concepts directly, but instead use the more high-level @ref[Cluster](index-cluster.md) utilities.

+@@@

 ## Dependency

 To use Remoting (codename Artery), you must add the following dependency in your project: